emissary-ingress/emissary/user-guide/with-istio.md

   selector:
     service: ambassador
 ```

-This will define an upstream called istio, which we can reuse in all Ambassador mapping to enable communication with istio pods.
+This will define an `upstream` that uses the Istio certificates.
+We can now reuse the `upstream` in all Ambassador mappings to enable communication with Istio pods.

 ``` yaml
 apiVersion: v1